Prevent, minimise, and remedy negative impacts on people, environment and climate

 What is your responsibility?

-Some negative impacts on human rights are systemic and, as an example, affected by extreme poverty or instability in a region or country.
+Some negative impacts on human rights, environment and climate are systemic and, as an example, affected by extreme poverty or instability in a region or country.
 For small and medium-sized business, these types of problems can be difficult to deal with and not expected to be resolved.

 However, small and medium-sized companies should take them fully into account and still have the opportunity to deal with negative impacts on their own employees and those of their suppliers.